 There are many places along the Coral Coast where you can gain insight into local Aboriginal culture, particularly in the Shark Bay region (where Monkey Mia and Shell Beach are located).
-Here you’ll find the multi-award-winning tours by Wula Guda Nyinda Eco Adventures, an Aboriginal-owned business offering kayaking, hiking, snorkelling, camping and 4WD adventures.
+Here you’ll find the multi-award-winning tours by Wula Gura Nyinda Eco Adventures, an Aboriginal-owned business offering kayaking, hiking, snorkelling, camping and 4WD adventures.
 Darren ‘Capes’ Capewell, a descendant of the local Nhanda and Malgana people, leads the tours.
 You can learn how his ancestors lived for thousands of years, taste local native foods and gain an understanding of the world's oldest living culture.

 Follow the wildflower trail